Money Transmitter (formerly Seller of Checks)

 2023 WI Act 267 & the Money Transmitter Modernization Act

-WI Act 267 was signed by Governor Evers on April 4, 2024, and will become effective on January 1, 2025.
-The act repeals and replaces Chapter 217 of the Wisconsin Statutes, currently known as the Seller of Checks law.
-The current Seller of Checks license is being renamed the Money Transmitter license.
+WI Act 267 was signed by Governor Evers on April 4, 2024, and became effective on January 1, 2025.
+The Act repealed Chapter 217 of the Wisconsin Statutes, which was known as the Seller of Checks law, and replaced it with the Model Money Transmission Modernization law.

 More information about the new law is found here.